 She holds a joint PhD in Civil Engineering (University of Sheffield, Ruhr Universität) sponsored by UKAEA, an MSc in Environmental and Ecological Science (Lancaster University) and a BSc (Hons) in Environmental Science (Lancaster University).

 Julieanna is a Research Director at the University of Chester, a Visiting Professor at the Military Economics Academy, Wuhan, China in the Logistics and Procurement Department, a Visiting Professor at Hindustan University, Chennai in the Centre for Defence Technology, and, a Visiting Lecturer and PhD supervisor at Cranfield University (Defence and Security).

-My teaching relates to the challenges, vulnerabilities and opportunities in environmental sustainability.
-My research relates to the circular economy, and considers the environmental impacts of materials, products and services through life from design to re-manufacture.
+Teaching relates to the challenges, vulnerabilities and opportunities in environmental sustainability.
+Research relates to circular economy extension, and environmental process improvements of materials, products and services through life (design to re-manufacture).
 The aim of this through life approach is to apply strategic foresight to the future threats and opportunities of resources, that may reduce the likelihood and/or impact of supply disruptions through risk identification (disruptions), assessment (occurrence and impact), action (strategy and mitigation) and monitoring (reduce risk).